howilms/howilms/README.md

-## Hi there 👋
+## About me 🤙

+- 👨‍⚕ I'm currently working as a Physician in a University Hospital
+- 🙋‍♂️ I'm specialised in Anesthesiology, Intensive Care Medicine, (Newborn) Emergency Medicine and Telemedicine
+- 🙇‍♂️ I'm also studying *Applied Health Informatics and Digital Medicine*
+- 🔭 I’m currently working on exploring GitHub
+- 🌱 I’m currently learning Biostatistics, Data Management and Data Science
+- 🏄‍♂️ I like surfing, but I'm just a beginner
+- 🏊‍♂️ I like swimming, but I'm not really fast
+- 👨‍👩‍👦‍👦 I love my family
 <!--
 **howilms/howilms** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...